-Despite the costs of hiring an SEO service, you will spend less money in the long run when using organic search engine optimization.
+Despite the costs of hiring an SEO service, you will spend less money in the long run when using organic search engine optimisation.
 With your content ranked higher on Google and other search engines, it wouldn't take long for customers to find your website.
 Also, one can argue how scalable an organically driven SEO campaign comes with little overhead.
 If a target customer clicks through from a blog post, then there's still plenty more who haven't seen it yet.

-With SEO, you can communicate with your customers at all stages of the sales funnel.
+With SE optimisation, you can communicate with your customers at all stages of the sales funnel.
 If they're just getting to know about your company and what it offers, show them content that demonstrates why their lives will be better once they purchase.
 For those already lined up ready for checkout, create blog posts that teach readers how to use products or services so as not to feel like blind shoppers when making future purchases.

 When you rank on Google, it is easy to ensure your site has free traffic because the algorithms will continue ranking them.
 Instead of an off-and-on switch like PPC, where there's only a set budget for each month, SEO keeps your website live as long as you optimize it.

-SEO is not just about getting on the first page of Google.
+SE optimisation is not just about getting on the first page of Google.
 It's also about keeping your spot there since it builds trust and brand authority with potential customers, which signals to Google that you are an expert in this area.